The Chamber works on your behalf to bring you the latest issues and pending legislation that may impact your business.

 A top transportation priority for the Toledo Regional Chamber of Commerce is improving the route between Toledo and Columbus.
-Anyone who has traveled to or from Columbus along Route 23 knows the of the congestion and often frustration through Delaware County.
+Anyone who has traveled to or from Columbus along Route 23 knows the of the congestion and often frustration (captured in the video below) through Delaware County.

 Fortunately, Governor DeWine and the Ohio Department of Transportation (ODOT) are supportive of a study, known as Route 23 Connect, underway to identify potential solutions to the problem.
 The inefficiencies that exist today can have a significant economic impact on the Toledo region, especially for those involved in transportation and logistics or manufacturing.
 That problem is only expected to get worse as dramatic growth is expected in central Ohio over the next two decades.

 The current situation between Toledo and Columbus is problematic, primarily through Delaware County.
 It is expected to only get worse in the coming years.
 A number of projects underway or recently announced will likely have a significant impact on the flow of traffic between the Toledo region a central Ohio.
 The opening of the Gordie Howe International Bridge is expected to dramatically increase the commercial traffic between Canada and the United States.
 This is demonstrated by the fact that there are nearly 300 Canadian-owned businesses operating in Ohio and that Ohio sells more goods to Canada than to its next eight largest foreign markets combined.